 (steps 1 and 2 shown above)

-Step 1: Set the workspace Authorization Domain
+Step 2: Create workspace and assign the workspace Authorization Domain

-Step 3: Share the workspace
+Step 3: Share the workspace - step-by-step instructions

 To share with a group, start typing the name into the Sharing dialog and choose from the autocomplete options:

 If you share with individuals or a group not in the Authorization Domain, they will see the workspace greyed out in their workspace list.
 When they click it, Terra will send an email to all owners of the groups in the Authorization domain requesting access.
 Once the user has the proper badge(s), they can enter the workspace to see the protected data.